-Unlike the colour field painters, who chose not to title their work and differentiated their paintings using a numerical system, Mikuska titles his work deliberately and also considers the title to be an important facet of the artwork.
+Unlike the colour field painters, who mostly chose not to title their work and differentiated their paintings using a numerical system, Mikuska titles his work deliberately and also considers the title to be an important facet of the artwork.
 For example, he has entitled one of his paintings Dante Revisited (Fig. 7).
 This ink graphic, which was created in 1961, takes on a completely different meaning when the title is considered.
 Rather than simply being an abstract work in which the focus is on aesthetics and a rejection of imagery, the title suggests that the artwork is a representation of Dante’s – or Mikuska’s – interpretation of the afterlife.
 The red, orange, and black colour palette suggest that he is exploring themes related to the darker aspect of the afterlife, and this idea is further emphasized by the almost writhing modulation of the colours.
-Mikuska is not interested in completely rejecting representation in his work and uses the title as a means of creating meaning.
+Mikuska is not interested in completely rejecting representation in his work and he uses the title as a means of creating meaning.

 After graduating from the School of Art and securing a job at the CBC, Mikuska continued to produce art in his spare time.
 He also maintained contact with his colleagues from the School of Art, in particular those working at the CBC.
-He exhibited his works in four of theWinnipeg Shows (1957, 1958, 1959, and 1960), This show was juried by Charles Comfort, Director of the National Gallery, and Professor Bertram Charles Binning of the University of British Columbia. article Winnipeg Free Press by Jean Brown Brown stated “both judges praised the quality of the work [in the show]...” and Professor Binning is quoted as saying that the work in the show suggests “the emergence of a strong prairie group.”
+He exhibited his works in four of the highly successful Winnipeg Shows held at the Winnipeg Art Gallery (1957, 1958, 1959, and 1960), winning a drawing award in the last of these.
+This show was juried by Charles Comfort, Director of the National Gallery, and Professor Bertram Charles Binning of the University of British Columbia.
+In an article in the Winnipeg Free Press by Jean Brown concerning the show Brown stated that “both judges praised the quality of the work [in the show]...” and Professor Binning is quoted as saying that the work in the show suggests “the emergence of a strong prairie group.”

 The idea of a Prairie group is important when considering Frank Mikuska’s artistic career.
 His relationship with other Winnipeg artists working alongside him was integral to his professional development.
 Mikuska was most closely associated with Bruce Head, Tony Tascona, and Winston Leathers.
-In fact, they are often referred to as the “Four Musketeers” The four men graduated from the School of Art at roughly the same time, and they share similarities in their attitude toward their work.
-They xhibited extensively, both in Winnipeg and throughout Canada in the Western Canadian Art Circuit.
+In fact, they are often referred to as the “Four Musketeers.”
+The four men graduated from the School of Art at roughly the same time, and they share similarities in their attitudes toward their work.
+They exhibited together extensively, both in Winnipeg and throughout Canada in the Western Canadian Art Circuit.
 However, Mikuska is hesitant to accept this moniker, in part because he never felt he was truly part of their group.
 There seems to have been a great deal of competition among them, and a certain amount of resentment because of the critical success that certain of them received – Tony Tascona in particular.